kadchamara/broadway_food_ordering_system/README.md

 🔴 username:- user
 🔴 password:- 1234

 First, you have to select the menu and quantity.
-After that, you will be asked to print out the recipt for the customer.
-After that you can add delivery information and the system will print the final receipt with delivery charge.
+After that, you will be asked to print out the receipt for the customer.
+After that you can add delivery information and the system will print the final receipt with the delivery charge.

+Unique things

+I thought to make some changes insted of showing black background and white fonts I make color change when enter commands 😛